mr-moai-2016/znk_project/README.md

 This repository have following :
 * libZnk : Basically C/C++ library.
   Japanese Document is [here][6].
-* moai: Yet another Local proxy engine.
+* Moai: Yet another Local proxy engine.
   Japanese Document is [here][3].
-* Virtual USERS : Virtualize notice board users on moai engine.
+* Moai/Virtual USERS : How to virtualize notice board users on Moai engine.
   Japanese Document is [here][1].
 * http_decorator : Simple http client.
 ...etc

-Current version is 0.9.
+Current version is 1.0.
 Japanese Release Note is [here][5]

 These applications and librarys source codes are written and developed for VC(Ver6.0-Ver12.0),